HL7/davinci-ra/input/pagecontent/cc-remark.md

 ### The Condition Category Remark Extension
 For adding a remark, there is an extension, called [Condition Category Remark].
 This extension is added to the [Risk Adjustment Coding Gap Report] within the `MeasureReport.group` element.
 This allows for a remark to specifically reference a Condition Category code.
 Also note the remark is a Complex extension and can repeat.
 Within the [Condition Category Remark] extension are several fields, all of which are optional:
-- `annotator` indicates who provided the annotation.
+- `author` indicates who provided the remark.
 It can link to a US Core Organization, a US Core Practitioner or a US Core PractitionerRole which allows you to reference both a Practitioner and an Organization
-- `annotatedDatetime` when the annotation was made
+- `authorDatetime` when the remark was made
-- `text` a free text annotation
+- `text` a free text remark
-- `code` a coded annotation to indicate the specific action taken.
+- `code` a coded remark to indicate the specific action taken.
 The code list which is extensible includes acknowledged, assessed and not present, assessed and present, and deferred
 - relatedData that could be either an identifier to a reference to a Resource
     - the `relatedDataIentifier` can be used to link to a claim or document that the provider is sending via another method or transaction